FLOW CUE

 FLOWCHART + STORYBOARD

 I decided on using a PIR motion sensor and a duration knob for my shower light.
 Once the user enters the shower the sensor activates the light.
-Based on a preset time the sections light up one by one until all are green, Once set amount of time has passed the light with flash red signaling the user it’s time to get out.
+Based on a preset time the sections light up one by one until all are green.
+Once set amount of time has passed the light will flash red signaling it’s time to get out.

 PROTOTYPING